heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 A new developer can then **run** the Maven wrapper to **download** and **execute** Maven, ensuring that all developers use the same version of Maven.

+This a considered good practice to ensure that all developers use the same version of Maven and that the project can be built and run correctly.

 ### Summary